a-hansen/aon/README.md

 <4-byte-int> ::= "j" int32
 <8-byte-int> ::= "J" int64
 ```
 * The tiny int can be identified with the bitmask 0xC0.
-The length
+The value
-of the string is the signed lowest order 5 bits.
-The value range for
+is the signed lowest order 5 bits.
+The value range for a tiny int
-a tiny int is -16 to 15.
+is -16 to 15.

 #### String
 ```